0x1B05/english/nce3_trans/content/chapters.typ

 ]

 #example("2")[
-  The highest mountain pass in Europe, the Great St. Bernard pass, stands 2,473 at #underline()[an impressive 2, 473 metres], connecting Switzerland to Italy.
+  The highest mountain pass in Europe, the Great St. Bernard pass, stands at #underline()[an impressive 2, 473 metres], connecting Switzerland to Italy.
-  A mile away lies from this lofty pass lies the famous St. Bernard monastery, founded in 11th century.
+  #underline[A mile away from this lofty pass lies the famous St. Bernard monastery], founded in 11th century.
 ]

 For hundreds of years, St. Bernard dogs have saved the lives of travellers crossing the dangerous Pass.
-These friendly dogs, which were first brought from Asia, were used as watchdogs even in Roman times.
+These friendly dogs, which were first brought from Asia, were used as watchdogs even in Roman Times.

 #example("1")[
-  For hundreds of years, St. Bernard dogs, #underline()[a friendly breed] first brought from Asia were used as watchdogs even in Roman times and have saved the lives of travellers crossing the dangerous Pass.
+  For hundreds of years, St. Bernard dogs, #underline()[a friendly breed] first brought from Asia were used as watchdogs even in Roman Times and have saved the lives of travellers crossing the dangerous Pass.
 ]

 Now that a tunnel has been built through the mountains, the Pass is less dangerous, but each year, the dogs are still sent out into the snow whenever a traveller is in difficulty.
 Despite the new tunnel, there are still a few people who rashly attempt to cross the Pass on foot.